 There was a major dilemma going on in our house over the holidays.
 My daughter wanted to have the exact same birthday party as last year.
 Same guest list, same cake, same theme, you get the picture.

 While hosting home parties was a purposeful decision when she was younger, at some point you’ve gotta mix things up.
-While I’m somewhat happy I didn’t have to shell out for bad pizza and tote laundry baskets of gifts back to the car, I was actually looking forward to driving an excited Eve to the destination and decorating the inmate room.
-Alright, I’ll be honest, I was super excited about not cleaning up after ten ankle-biters.
+While I’m somewhat happy I haven’t yet had the pleasure of shelling out major bucks for bad pizza and toting a laundry baskets of gifts back to the car; I was actually looking forward to driving an excited Eve to the destination and decorating the inmate room.
+Alright, if I’m being honest, I was super excited at the prospect of not cleaning up after ten ankle-biters.

-Since it’s her big day and all, we graciously let Eve decide on the party format.
+Since it’s her big day and all, we graciously decide to let Eve decide on the party format.
 And so, for the second year in a row, I made a popcorn cake, brought out the projector for a big-screen movie and bought mass-produced, likely leaded trinkets from the dollar store.
+All her beloved old fashioned party games were played.
+There were balloons and luckily I had the foresight to read up on the best balloon games for kids.

 Eve thought her party was the best ever, but I’m still picking out pieces of marshmallowy popcorn imbedded in the couch.
-And carpet.
-Oh, and fireplace grate.
+And the carpet.
+Oh, and the fireplace grate.
+(You tear the popcorn cake apart with your hands, which makes it oh-so appealing to the kiddies, but a nightmare for cleaners).

 What about you?
 Do you like to host your child’s birthday at home?